-How to Perform a Security Audit Effectively
+How to Perform a Security Audit Effectively?

 What is a Security Audit?

-A security audit examines an organization’s IT infrastructure to ensure its systems, networks, and data are secure from threats.
-There are three primary types of security audits:
+A security audit takes a close look at an organization’s IT infrastructure to confirm that its systems, networks and data are well-protected from threats.

 Types of Security Audits: